-About the Business Administration Program
+About the Business and Professional Studies Programs

 The goals of the core program are to provide students with the opportunity to develop their communication, social interaction, leadership, and teamwork skills.
 The core program will also provide students with a basic understanding of the business environment in support of the learning objectives of each specific major concentration.

 Students who are interested in transferring to another college to earn their baccalaureate degree are advised to elect courses which will meet requirements at the college of their choice.

 Students desiring to establish a career skill which they may use directly after graduation may elect courses to prepare for accounting, financial services, management, marketing and general business administration, retail management and real estate.